-The School will conduct online background searches for all candidates that are shortlisted and may explore further with candidates at interview.
+Applicants will be asked to provide details of all their social media accounts.
+The School will conduct online background searches for all candidates that are shortlisted and may explore further with candidates at interview will be adapted to test applicants' responses to hypothetical safeguarding scenarios.
+A record of the outcome of the interview will be retained.